Students

 Student Eligibility

-- Full-time enrollment with plans to return to campus in Fall 2024
+- Full-time enrollment with plans to return to campus in Fall 2025

 Student Requirements

-- Attend an orientation session in late April 2024
+- Attend an orientation session in late April 2025

 - Complete eight hours of community service during the internship.
 Be sure to submit your community service reflection form after you volunteer.

-- Complete a post-assessment survey
+- Complete a post-assessment survey.

 - Participants are responsible for securing their own housing arrangements.
 Employers and the Rural Outreach Coordinator are available to help with locating housing.